davidmingueza98/ork-island/README.md

 ## Conclusions

-My player follows a basic rules to achieve a good score in the game:
+My player follows basic rules to achieve a good score in the game:

 1. Calculates and saves the shortest path to a city or path for each ork.
 2. Moves the orks following the calculations.